brightzheng100/semver-config-concourse-resource/README.md

 - `m.n.p`: Any Major (m), miNor (n), and Patch (p) version change should be detected as a change, e.g. `2.*.*` -> `3.*.*`, `2.1.*` -> `2.2.*`, `2.1.5` -> `2.1.9`
 - `*.n.*`: ONLY miNor (m) version change should be detected as a change, e.g. `2.2.*` -> `2.3.*`
 - `*.*.p`: ONLY Patch (p) version change should be detected as a change, e.g. `2.2.4` -> `2.2.9`
+- `-`: This is a special version pattern, which means `I'm just a version string which may not compatible with semantic versioning, but please detect my changes as well, based on the version string or content hash`

 ## Development

 ### Prerequisites

-- [yq](https://github.com/mikefarah/yq): v2.3.0 is tested; other versions may also work
+- [yq](https://github.com/mikefarah/yq): v2.3.0+ is tested; other versions may also work
-- [jq](https://stedolan.github.io/jq/): v1.5 is tested; other versions may also work
+- [jq](https://stedolan.github.io/jq/): v1.5+ is tested; other versions may also work
 - [Bats](https://github.com/bats-core/bats-core)
 - Git client
 - Bash